vitorpp10/python-projects/python_basics/OOP_projects/README.md

 ## Goal

-These projects represent my **Phase 1 of learning Python**, focused on mastering Object-Oriented Programming through practical, real-world scenarios.
+These projects represent my **basics of learning Python**, focused on mastering Object-Oriented Programming through practical, real-world scenarios.
 Each one brings me closer to becoming a **skilled and well-structured Python developer**.

 ---